 In re Broadcom Corp.
 Securities Litigation

-In a case that involves one of the largest restatements in history due to stock options backdating, we obtained a $160.5 million partial settlement.
+Involving one of the largest restatements in history due to stock options backdating, we obtained a $160.5 million partial settlement

-On behalf of its client the New Mexico State Investment Council (New Mexico), Labaton Sucharow serves as lead counsel in In re Broadcom Corp.
+On behalf of the New Mexico State Investment Council (New Mexico), Labaton Sucharow served as lead counsel in In re Broadcom Corp.
 Class Action Litigation, a case stemming from Broadcom Corp.'s (Broadcom) $2.2 billion restatement of its historic financial statements for 1998 through 2005—the largest restatement in history due to options backdating.